07CalC/forge/README.md

 - easy to use YAML configuration file
 - logs output of each server with name prefix
 - cross-platform (Linux, macOS, Windows)
+- hot reload (only available for linux for now)

 ## Installation